“The secret to career happiness is to get paid to do that thing that made you weird as a kid.”

-I grew up on a street in a suburb outside of Detroit, called Oxford Road.
+I grew up in a suburb of Detroit, on a street called Oxford Road.
 It was my incubator.
 Winters below zero with snow measured in feet.
-Falls that make a Californian think they have bad weather.
+Golden Septembers that would make a Californian jealous.
 I did a show on public access TV when I was six and had a poem published in our local newspaper at 10.
-In high school I had an opinion column and some of my articles caused protests.
+I had a sometimes controversial opinion column in high school and some of my articles caused protests.
 I always loved media.
-Not for its ability to report about people’s actions, but for its ability to cause action.
+Not for its ability to report about people’s actions, but for its ability to cause them.
 Small wonder I fell into advertising.

-Oxford Road was where I learned I could make decisions to ruin my own life, and influence others to ruin theirs.
-It was also where I learned I could lead people and inspire them to be a force for good, and they could inspire me in the same way.
+My street, Oxford Road, was where I learned I could make decisions to ruin my own life or influence others to ruin theirs.
+It was also where I learned I could lead people and inspire them to be a force for good and they could inspire me in the same way.
 I tested everything.
 I learned.
 I worked.
 I optimized and I grew.

 I built some relationships on that street that are standing strong today.
 To me, that’s what really matters.
-We start with our best guess at how to do things, and by hard knocks we learn how to do them better.
+We start with our best guess at how to do things and by hard knocks we learn how to do them better.
 During the growth process, we form relationships that never end.
-As an advertising agency, we value people.
-Our relationships within our organization and our relationships with our clients are important.
+As an advertising agency we value people.
+Our relationships within our organization and our relationships with our clients and partners are important.
 As are our relationships with our clients’ customers.
-Our ability to connect with our clients’ customers is the real measure of value we bring.
+Our ability to connect with our clients’ customers is the real measure of the value we bring.

 Our Agency is here to provide a platform for growth.
-Advertising done well will do one of two things: Help good businesses succeed faster or help a bad business fail faster.
-We look for companies that are changing the world with their products and services, that we can believe in and that we will use and recommend to people we care about.
+Advertising done well will do one of two things: help a good business succeed faster or help a bad business fail faster.
+We look for companies that are changing the world with their products and services, that we can believe in and that we will use, and recommend to people we care about.
 If they believe in us, we find ambassadors in all walks of life to advocate for our clients to their tribes.
-We influence the Influencers and we scale our messages to the masses.
-If we treat them well, we will be successful.
+We influence the Influencers, then we optimize and scale our messages to the masses.
+If we treat the audience well, we will be successful.
 If not, we deserve to fail.

 We believe firmly in accountability.
 Don’t judge us by Cost Per Point.
-Don’t count how many sporting events or massages we take you to.
+Don’t count how many sporting events we take you to or big nights on the town.
 You won’t be impressed.
 Our job is to get you more customers at a price you can afford, over and over again.
-We don’t value branding, creativity, or industry awards.
+We don’t value branding, creativity, or industry awards above real customers taking action.
 Your sales and profit are our primary goal and focus.
 We obsess over it.

 We scrutinize over every detail.
 We err on the side of overworking.
 When we hit a goal, it means we can do better.
 We will not stop until the world knows you, trusts you, and gives you their money.

 As we demand innovation for the clients we work with, we demand the same for ourselves.
 If we look and sound like other agencies, slap us.
-We’re going to do things different here.
+We’re going to do things differently here.

 CEO & Founder